 - 3 To qualify for the Postgraduate Diploma in Health Science, a student must achieve 120 points by successfully completing the following: - (a) core papers: 40 points and either - (b) a specialisation: 80 points from one of the subject areas identified in these regulations or - (c) 80 points from papers listed in Postgraduate Diploma in Health Science Table. - 4 A student completing under 3(c) above must have their course of study approved by the programme leader. - 5 A student may substitute papers in the specialisations with other relevant postgraduate papers with the approval of the programme leader.

-20 points from 588623, 588644, 589649 and 20 points from 588518, 588631, 588632, 588639 either
+20 points from and 20 points from

 Specialisations

 Acupuncture